Dogs have a special place in everyone’s hearts. These animals have long been referred to as “man’s best friend”, and it is not without reason.

 In the current setup, a dog as a pet has gained new meaning.
 Furry canines have become invaluable companions in modern society, enough that people regard them as members of the family.
 A pet today is akin to having children or siblings in the family that bring so much comfort and joy.

-Understanding a companion dog
+Understanding a Companion Dog

 There are some emotional issues that people go through.
 People who suffer from them require constant companions to help ease the process.
 The most common experiences are anxiety and depression.